-Crown lengthening is essential when a dentist discovers tooth decay that is not easily accessible.
-This decay is typically burrowed deep beneath the gum line, and no matter what methods are used, the dentist cannot efficiently access the tooth decay without performing a crown lengthening procedure.
+Crown lengthening is essential when there is tooth decay that is not easily accessible.
+This decay is typically burrowed deep beneath the gum line.
+No matter what methods they use, dentists cannot efficiently access tooth decay without performing a crown lengthening procedure.

-Many dental conditions require a crown lengthening procedure.
-A few of these common dental conditions include severe tooth decay below the gums and teeth that have fractured and broken beneath the gum line.
-A crown lengthening procedure is designed to reduce the jawbone level and surrounding gum tissue to increase access to the respective teeth.
+Many dental conditions require crown lengthening.
+A few common ones include severe tooth decay below the gums and teeth that have fractured and broken beneath the gum line.
+A crown lengthening procedure reduces the jawbone level and surrounding gum tissue to increase access to the respective teeth.

-A crown lengthening procedure requires you to be put under local anesthesia.
-This is so you don’t feel pain during the lengthening procedure.
-The Periodontist will then surgically cut into the gum and expose the tooth root and jawbone.
+This procedure requires you to be put under local anesthesia so you don’t feel pain.
+The periodontist will then surgically cut into the gum and expose the tooth root and jawbone.

-Crown lengthening is a common dental surgical procedure, usually performed in less than an hour.
-Specialized surgical instruments are used to recontour the gum tissue and the underlying bone around the tooth.
-Only the gum tissue that is in the immediate area surrounding the respective tooth will be affected, and there is typically no risk to any adjacent teeth.
+Crown lengthening or crown extensions procedures usually last less than an hour.
+They use specialized surgical instruments to re-contour the gum tissue and the underlying bone around the tooth.
+Subsequently, they only affect the gum tissue that is in the immediate area surrounding the respective tooth, and there is typically no risk to any adjacent teeth.

-A board-certified periodontist performs the crown lengthening procedure under a local anesthetic.
-Sedation is also available for patients who desire it.
-The target section of the gums is decreased and re-shaped through the eradication of modest amounts of gum tissue.
-The aim is to lengthen the relevant teeth and create more of a symmetrical gum line.
+A board-certified periodontist performs the crown lengthening surgery under a local anesthetic, with sedation for patients who desire it.
+They decrease and re-shape the target section of the gums through the eradication of modest amounts of gum tissue.
+The aim is to lengthen the relevant teeth and create a more symmetrical gum line.

-In most cases, crown lengthening does not require additional post-operative care.
+In most cases, crown extensions do not require additional post-operative care.
 Any pain can be managed with ibuprofen.
-Though crown lengthening patients typically return to work and begin eating soft foods the day after dental surgery, full recovery generally takes one or two weeks.
+Crown lengthening patients typically return to work and begin eating soft foods the day after dental surgery, and crown lengthening recovery time is generally one or two weeks.
 This simple dental procedure goes a long way in guaranteeing a healthy, long-lasting crown restoration.